-COC's policies concerning physical accessibility must be readily available to applicants and participants.
+The PHA's policies concerning physical accessibility must be readily available to applicants and participants.
 They can be found in three key documents:

-- This plan describes the key policies that govern COC's responsibilities with regard to physical accessibility. - Notice PIH 2010-26 summarizes information about pertinent laws and implementing regulations related to nondiscrimination and accessibility in federally-funded housing programs. - COC Plan provides information about self-evaluation, needs assessment, and transition plans.
+- This plan describes the key policies that govern the PHA's responsibilities with regard to physical accessibility. - Notice PIH 2010-26 summarizes information about pertinent laws and implementing regulations related to nondiscrimination and accessibility in federally-funded housing programs. - The PHA Plan provides information about self-evaluation, needs assessment, and transition plans.